Property Management Blog

 What Are Some Examples of Fair Housing Act Violations that Landlords Should be Aware of?

-North Carolina landlords have the responsibility to make sure their tenant screening and placement process is free of housing discrimination.
+North Carolina housing landlords have the responsibility to make sure their tenant screening and placement process is free of housing discrimination.

 lease application nc